vlasky/pdf-reader-mcp/memory-bank/activeContext.md

 - `npx` is the primary recommended usage method in the documentation.
 - Docker support is implemented and automated via GitHub Actions.
 - The `Dockerfile` build process is corrected.
-- The `README.md` structure and content are finalized, with JSON examples adhering to standard JSON (no comments).
+- The `README.md` structure and content are finalized, including `bunx` instructions, with JSON examples adhering to standard JSON (no comments).